 - written job details

-- hours of work protections (i.e., maximum hours of work, and daily and weekly/bi-weekly rest periods)
+- hours of work protections (for example, maximum hours of work, and daily and weekly/bi-weekly rest periods)

 - overtime pay